Meet YOLO26: next-gen vision AI.

-Semantic Image Search with OpenAI CLIP and Meta FAISS
+Link to this sectionHow to Build Semantic Image Search with OpenAI CLIP and Meta FAISS#

 This guide walks you through building a semantic image search engine using OpenAI CLIP, Meta FAISS, and Flask.
-By combining CLIP's powerful visual-language embeddings with FAISS's efficient nearest-neighbor search, you can create a fully functional web interface where you can retrieve relevant images using natural language queries.
+By combining CLIP's visual-language embeddings with FAISS's efficient nearest-neighbor search, you can build a web interface that retrieves relevant images from natural language queries, no labels or categories required.

 Flask webpage with semantic search results overview